polterguy/polterguy.github.io/documentation/magic.lambda.slots/index.md

 # Creating dynamic slots from Hyperlambda

-This project provides the ability to create, modify, inspect, and delete dynamic slots for Magic.
+This project provides the ability to create, invoke (signal), modify, inspect, and delete dynamic slots for Magic.
 More specifically, this project provides the following slots.

 * __[signal]__ - Invokes a dynamically create slot that has been created with the __[slots.create]__ slot
 * __[slots.create]__ - Creates a dynamic slot, that can be invoked with the __[signal]__ slot